kerryback/announcements/README.md

 - figures_models_all.ipynb generates figures that illustrate multiple models.

 - The core module contains definitions of functions and classes that are used for all models (core.py) or for individual models (model1.py, model2.py, and model3.py).

-If needed, the specific versions of packages used when running these files can be found in requirements.txt.